accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 - The footer region must have a WAI-ARIA `role="contentinfo"` attribute;
 - The search engine area on the website must have a WAI-ARIA `role="search"` attribute.

 Note 1: While most screen readers provide these functions, browsers have yet to offer a dedicated navigation function for users who cannot use the mouse.
-The implementation of skip links therefore remains to be favored over landmarks.
+The implementation of skip links therefore remains to be favoured over landmarks.

 Note 2: The WAI-ARIA `banner`, `main` and `contentinfo` roles must be unique in the page.
 The WAI-ARIA `navigation` role is reserved for main and secondary navigation zones.
 When there are several WAI-ARIA `navigation` roles, it may be useful to differentiate them by specifying a name for each of the zones using the WAI-ARIA `aria-label` or `aria-labelledby` attribute.

 </blockquote>

-##### In RAWeb1.1
+##### In RAWeb&nbsp;1.1

 <blockquote>